[Stats Roundup Post]

 Noteworthy Stat #1: Automation Saves Money

 What does this mean for an SMB?
-Marketing automation can help alleviate you of some of the back-end tasks of your business, allowing you more time on your front-end.
+Automation can help alleviate you of some of the back-end tasks of your business, allowing you more time on your front-end.

 Noteworthy Stat #2: Automation Saves Time